I. Introduction

 As we embark on this exploration, let’s consider the key themes surrounding robotic technology in emergency contexts, including:

-Robots are becoming indispensable in managing crises, enhancing safety, and efficiency on the ground.
-From simple controls to sophisticated autonomous operations, the evolution of robotics signifies a profound capability in disaster management that is improving over time.
+1. Robotic Technology in Disaster Response Robotic Technology in Disaster Response: Robots are becoming indispensable in managing crises, enhancing safety, and efficiency on the ground.
+From simple controls to sophisticated autonomous operations, the evolution of robotics signifies a profound capability in disaster management that improves over time.

 3. Post-Disaster Surveying